 ASD is now described by three different levels, according to how severe the symptoms are.
 Specialists will look at the severity of a child’s symptoms in two specific areas: social communication/interaction and abnormal interests/behaviors.

-The total number of criteria have been reduced, but a child must demonstrate more symptoms than previously to meet criteria for ASD.
+The total number of criteria has been reduced, but a child must demonstrate more symptoms than previously to meet the criteria for ASD.

 In conjunction with changing the definition of autism, the symptoms used to diagnose the condition have been changed, although not by much.
 Below are the symptoms used to diagnose autism.